OpenMD/OpenMD/samples/RNEMD/README.md

 ### Example 4

 The file `2744_shear.omd` is a box of 2744 Argon atoms which has a simultaneous momentum and kinetic energy flux through the box.
+In the middle of the simulation cell is a lattice structure which has interesting implications for the velocity profiles (see [below](#expected-output)).
 Notice this in the RNEMD block of the (.omd) file:

 ```C++
 RNEMD {